The News, Thomas Wolfe, and 1939 Poland

 not be,

-you know, grumpy, I guess is what they're calling it.
+you know, grumpy, I guess is what they're calling him.
+Grouchy, grumpy.

-I know people will say, well, yeah, Victor, but that's politics.
+I know people will say, well, yeah, Victor, but that's politics, it ain't beanball.
+I understand that.

-No political party has ever waged a lawfare like it,
+no political party has ever waged law affair like it,

 in the way we see, or institutionalized lying like collusion and disinformation, or tried to bankrupt somebody.